-We BelieveYou can't fake compassion and grit.
+We BelieveYou can't fake compassion.

 The Damascus Team: A Force for Good

 At Damascus, we merge our respective and collective experiences to breathe life into our Mission: To use our talent for good and create opportunities for both workers and employers so they can reach their goals.
 It’s a unique calling, so we are particular about who joins our team.
 Get to know our team a little better by clicking on our photos!

 After graduating from Thomas More University, Todd Marallen’s early career in the IT industry led him into the world of startups and venture capital for over 15 years.
 Prior to Damascus, he was the President and owner of Novastar Group, LLC, a boutique lobbying and investment consulting firm founded in 2007 and racked up many accomplishments in the arts community.

 In 2005, Todd was elected to Mason City Council and engaged in the drama and intrigue of local party politics for several years.
 He was elected to the Cincinnati Art Museum Board of Trustees in 2007 – the second youngest member ever chosen to serve – and was appointed Chairman of the Cincinnati Arts Allocation Committee by former Mayor Mark Mallory in 2012.